KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

   c) An alternative way of finding the pageIDs of the category members is by using the [JSON response of the PetScan tool](https://petscan.wmflabs.org/?ns%5B6%5D=1&project=wikimedi&search_max_results=1000&categories=Atlas%20de%20Wit%201698&language=commons&doit=&format=json) for the given category.
 I leave it to the reader to implement this approach into the Python script.

 48) In item 46 we looked at portrait galleries of the contributors to the Album amicorum Jacob Heyblocq, where the portraits were stored in the Wikimedia infrastructure (Wikimedia Commons to be exact).
-Let's now look at external (non-Wikimedia) databases where these persons, their works and their lives are described.
+Let's now look at external (non-Wikimedia) databases where these persons, their images, works and their lives are described.
 For instance let's look at

 - [Europeana](https://www.europeana.eu) - access to millions of European books, music, artworks etc.
 - [RKD](https://rkd.nl/en/) - the Netherlands Institute for Art History.